-No, no, no and well?
-I have to say from the outset that I do not pay for book reviews and that I do not agree with paid reviews of any kind.
+I have to say from the outset that I do not pay for book reviews, and I do not agree with paid or fake book reviews of any kind.

-Paying for book reviews might seem like a quick fix, but in the long term, I believe it carries far too many risks.
+Paying for book reviews might seem like a quick fix, but I believe it carries far too many risks in the long term.

 Sell more books, and you WILL get more book reviews.

-Concentrate on all the other factors that will improve your book sales and the reviews will follow.
-Yes, they will be few and far between, but they will come.
+Yes, your honest reviewers will be few and far between, but they will come.

-By the way, I received a glowing 5 star Amazon book review earlier today, so I must be doing something right.
+It was a glowing 5-star Amazon book review, so I must be doing something right.